jakedv24/temporal_takehome/README.md

 ## Implementation Details

-I decided to right a React application with next.js and Typescript.
+I decided to write a React application with next.js and Typescript.
 This is my first time using next.js, I wanted to try and learn something new and give myself a little challenge.
 I'm quite sure there is plenty of improvement around routing and project structure / server-side rendering improvements to be made here as a result of that.

-I have succesfully implemented:
+I have successfully implemented:

 1. Search input with debouncing
 2. Unrequested / error / empty / success / retry (with a button) states in the pokemon list